-As of December 31, 2022, 85.4% of dialysis patients in Network 18 were receiving in-center hemodialysis (ICHD) treatments and 14.6% were using a home dialysis modality, including continuous-cycling peritoneal dialysis (CCPD), continuous-ambulatory peritoneal dialysis (CAPD), or home hemodialysis (HHD).
-(See Chart A) Nationally, the Network comprised 8.3% of all HHD, CCPD, and CAPD patients.
+As of December 31, 2023, 83.4% of Florida's dialysis patients were receiving in-center hemodialysis (ICHD) treatments and 16.6% were using a home dialysis modality, including continuous cycling peritoneal dialysis (CCPD), continuous ambulatory peritoneal dialysis (CAPD), or home hemodialysis (HHD).
+(See Chart A) This is a 0.6-point increase in patients using home dialysis from 2022.
+Nationally, the Network comprised 6.6% of all HHD, CCPD, and CAPD patients.
 (See Chart E)